Gharosss/Yummy_Calculator/README.md

 # Yummy_Calculator
- This is a tool I've made for personal use to compare 2 pizza's surface area/cost ratio.
+ This is a basic tool I've made for personal use to compare 2 pizza's surface area/cost ratio.